 GreenWorks is a Project Learning Tree environmental community action program.
 It encourages students to participate in community based partnerships by developing and implementing environmental action projects, such as graffiti paint overs, tree plantings, stream clean-ups, and recycling projects.
 Find out more about this program by visiting the National PLT website at: https://www.plt.org/

-The Massachusetts Department of Education has developed Community Lessons: Integrating Service-Learning into K-12 Curriculum, and it is available for download at their website.
+The Massachusetts Department of Education has developed Community Lessons: Integrating Service-Learning into K-12 Curriculum, and it is available for download from ERIC.
 This Guide grew out of a mutual desire among teachers and administrators to share successful CSL instructional practices.
 These educators see a need to validate instructional time allotted for service-learning initiatives and to enhance the public's understanding of service-learning as a powerful instructional tool.
 It presents specific units that can be easily replicated and adapted to varying grade levels and specific curricular goals.

 Roots & Shoots® engages and inspires youth through community service and service learning.
 Founded by Dr. Jane Goodall, this global program emphasizes the principle that knowledge leads to compassion, which inspires action.
 All Roots & Shoots groups show care and concern in three areas: the human community, animals, https://www.rootsandshoots.org/.

 Service Learning Learning by Doing: Students Take Greening to the Community.
 The Corporation for National and Community Service and the Environmental Protection Agency have collaborated this publication.
 The guide may be downloaded here.

 This booklet contains several service-learning projects that focus on various aspects of safe solid waste management, such as reducing household hazardous waste and buying recycled-content products.
 Each profile includes contacts who can provide information on how to start a similar program in your area.
 Additional resources, including grants that can help you start a project, are located in the back of this booklet.